gilbertsoft/SaferpayJsonApi/README.md

 * Be nice and respect others

 ## License

-This bundle is under the MIT license.
-See the complete license in the bundle:
+This project is released under the terms of the [MIT License](LICENSE)

-    Resources/meta/LICENSE